La Fortuna in 3 Days

 Bridge over the Rio Peñas Blancas

 Shortly after, we turn a corner and there is Volcán Arenal standing over a mile high with clouds just obscuring its peak – it’s quite a sight!
-After a brief photo stop, we reach the town at the foot of the volcano; La Fortuna and our hotel for the next three nights; Xilopalo.
+On a good day, you can see the volcano from all over la Fortuna.
+This is our first spectacular glimpse.
+After a brief photo stop, we reach the town at the foot of the volcano; La Fortuna and our hotel for the next three nights; Arenal Xilopalo.

-The hotel is literally at the end of the road with rows of cabins with verandas set in gardens full of all sorts of wildlife.
+The Arenal Xilopalo hotel is literally at the end of the road, with rows of cabins with verandas set in gardens full of all sorts of wildlife.
 Before we’ve even finished checking in, we spot a huge iguana walking along a branch outside reception and a hummingbird.
-We finally complete check in amidst the various wildlife interludes and are shown to our room.
+We finally complete check in despite the various wildlife interludes and are shown to our room.
 It is very pleasant and has a volcano view.
-The staff attach bananas to the tree directly outside our window which attracts plenty of birds.
+The staff attach bananas to the tree directly outside our window which attracts an abundance of birds.

-After we have explored our new accommodation and sat on the veranda admiring the view for a while, we take a wander into town.
-Th small, touristy town of La Fortuna is lined with bars, restaurants and souvenir shops.
+After we have explored our new accommodation and sat on the veranda admiring the view for a while, we take a wander into central La Fortuna.
+This small, touristy town is lined with bars, restaurants and souvenir shops.

 La Fortuna Park